-To create a new zyLab, start by expanding the chapter you would like to add the zyLab to and scroll to the bottom of the section list.
-(Note: This can be done on the zyBook homepage or in the sidebar in the content)
+To create a new zyLab, expand the chapter where you want the new zyLab and scroll to the bottom of the section list.
+(Note: Expanding a chapter can be done in the table of contents on the zyBook homepage or in the content's sidebar.)

-After clicking "Add a zyLab", you will be asked if you would like to create a new zyLab from scratch or copy an existing zyLab.
+Click "Add a zyLab".
+You'll be asked to create a new zyLab from scratch or to copy an existing zyLab.

-After clicking the "Create zyLab", button you will be taken to the zyLab editor page for the new zyLab that you are creating.
+Clicking "Create zyLab" takes you to the zyLab editor page for the new zyLab.

-You will first be asked to provide a title and a set of instructions that your students will need to follow.
+You will first be asked to provide a title and a set of instructions for your students.
 You can use Markdown to format your instructions.
 Markdown resources are made available to you if you are not familiar with Markdown.
-Markdown can be used to help bold text, create bulleted lists, add links, and more.
+Markdown can be used to make text bold, create bulleted lists, add links, and more.

-On the options card, you can select several items to fully customize your zyLab.
-You will be able to:
+On the options card, you can select items to customize your zyLab, such as:

-- Select if you want to allow students to work in our development environment or require them to work in their own IDE and then upload their files.
+- Select whether students work in our in-book development environment, or in their own IDE and then upload their files.

-- Enforce a submission limit and submission rate.
+- Enforce a submission limit or submission rate.

-- Provide a password which prevents students from being able to view the zyLab until you've given them the password.
+- Provide a password to prevent students from viewing the zyLab until you've given the password.

 On the Student files card, you can provide a template for students to get started.
 You can select our "Use default template" button to generate boilerplate code for the language your zyLab is set to.
 You can also expand upon this template to include function stubs or any other code you might want the student to have available to them when they begin the zyLab.

-You can also provide a solution.
-We highly recommend providing a solution to the zyLab to help you test the zyLab before sharing it with your students.
-Please note that your students will not be able to see your solution unless you select that option on the Options card above.
+You can also create a solution.
+We highly recommend creating a solution so you can test the zyLab before sharing it with your students.
+Note that students will not see your solution unless you select that option on the Options card above.

 You can click "Add another" file to provide additional files for your students.
 These files can also be provided with templates and solutions.
 If needed, you can set an additional file to "Read only" so that students can access functions in the other files without modifying them.

-Test benches are the true heart and power of the zyLab.
-We allow you to create two kinds of tests, "Compare output" tests and "Unit" tests.
-If you are new to zyLabs we recommend starting with the "Compare output" tests.
+Test benches are the true heart and power of zyLabs.
+You can create two kinds of tests: "Compare output" tests and "Unit" tests.
+If you are new to zyLabs, we recommend starting with the "Compare output" tests.

-Start by providing any inputs you want to pass to the student's program.
-Ex: If the students' program should read in two numbers then output the sum, your "input" would be the two values you want the student to read.
+Start by providing inputs to pass to the student's program.
+Ex: If the student's program should read two numbers and output the sum, your "input" would be two values to be read.
+Then, type the output for that input.

 Unit tests allow you to call a student's code to make sure the function is behaving as expected.
-Ex: If for the assignment, students must write a function called "addTwoNumbers(num1, num2)" that returns the sum of the two numbers, you can call their function with appropriate arguments in a Unit test.
-Then you can compare the returned value to the value you expect using if/else statements.
-A unit test should return true or false, where true means the student passed the test and false means the student did not pass.
+Ex: If, for the assignment, students must write a function called "addTwoNumbers(num1, num2)" that returns the sum of the two numbers, you can call their function with appropriate arguments in a Unit test.
+Then, you can compare the returned value to the value you expect using if/else statements.

 Once you have written your instructions, test cases, and optional solution files, you can click "Save and exit" in the lower left hand corner.
 Your new zyLab will appear at the bottom of the chapter where you initially clicked "Add a zyLab".
 You can use "Configure" mode to move the zyLab as needed.